FlaccidSnake/MassAdd/README.md

-# MassAdd, updated for Qt6 (Anki version 25.02)
+# MassAdd

 An Anki add on for mass-adding cards from a block of text.
-Primarily intended for use as part of 'sentence mining' when learning a foreign language.

-### Installation
- - Simply copy this folder to your addons21 directory or install using ankiweb

 ### Usage
- - Open the MassAdd window from the tools menu
+ - Open the MassAdd window from the tools menu or shortcut in the menubar
+   - The shortcuts can be toggled in the config; if you don't use the addon as much as me, you can turn them off.
  - Choose the card type and deck you would like the new cards to be added as.
 Please note that due to anki requiring the first field of a card be non-blank the first field of the selected card type will be used to add the text.